Randal Grichuk Player Props: Rockies vs. Giants

 Randal Grichuk At The Plate

-- In eight games this year (28.6%), Grichuk has picked up an RBI, including two games with multiple runs batted in.
+- Grichuk has driven in a run in eight games this season (27.6%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.